 “Infierno” already sounds like hell, and this makes the phrase straightforward.
 A more popular alternative to this phrase is “Mierda” (shit).

-There you have them; more than 30 common bad words in Spanish.
+There you have them; more than 30 wicked bad words in Spanish.
 Ensure that you use them in a casual setting when hanging out with your close friends to avoid getting a backlash.

 Do you think we have left out any other common Spanish cuss words used by Spaniards, Latin Americans or South Americans?
 Well, share them with us in the comment section and tell us what they mean.